-Did you know that, although the vast majority of job seekers use job boards to find jobs, only a very small percentage, maybe around 5%, will land jobs directly through them?
+Did you know that, although the vast majority of executive job seekers use job boards to find jobs, only a very small percentage, around 5-10%, will land jobs directly through them?

 First things first.
 Don’t start your job search without knowing what kinds of job(s) you want and which companies and organizations will provide opportunities that mutually benefit you and the employer.

 That requires targeting and researching, say, 15-20 companies, on how you can help them meet their current needs and challenges.
 In other words, determine what makes you a good hiring choice for them.

 You can hop onto the job boards as one means of company research but, please, don’t be tempted to spend the biggest chunk of your job search efforts responding to postings.